 There are different “branches” and sub-branches of the occult.
 All cannot be covered here, but they can classified into:

 1. The Knowledge branch of the Occult: This operates by disseminating supernatural knowledge to people.
 It is sub-divided into:

 a) Knowledge by divination: an occult art that attempts to see into the future or discover hidden knowledge. e.g palmistry, applied kinesiology, astrology, reflexology, I Ching, iridology, crystal balls, extra sensory perception (ESP), telepathy and other methods listed in What Lies Behind Divination?

-b) Knowledge by spirit-communication: when a person directly receives teachings from spirits (pagan deities, spirit teachers or “angels”) by invoking them or random visitation. e.g use of Ouija board, “channeling” ascended masters or spirit guides, cultural or regular Spiritism, apparitions of the “Virgin Mary” and messages from “aliens.”
+b) Knowledge by spirit-communication: when a person directly receives teachings from spirits (pagan deities, spirit teachers, ascended masters or “guardian angels”) by invoking them or random visitation. e.g use of Ouija board, “channeling” ascended masters or spirit guides, cultural or regular Spiritism, apparitions of the “Virgin Mary” and messages from “aliens.”

 c) Knowledge via occult books: materials written by a person under direct inspiration of the entities listed in (b) above or by occult groups disseminating occult philosophies to people. e.g The Grail Message, Theosophy, Eckankar, Aquarian Gospel of Jesus, The Lost Teachings of Jesus, A Course in Miracles, The Secret (and other “dictated” New Age books), The Book of the Law, Masonic books and ritual monitors, Witchcraft and Neopaganism books, books on Yoga and other forms of Eastern occultism, books by Rosicrucians and motivational cults (Napoleon Hill, Pacific Institute etc).